matter-labs/zksync-web-era-docs/docs/dev/guide/cross-chain-tutorial.md

   // ...
 Previous steps

   // Calling the L1 governance contract.
-  const changeTx = await governance.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, ergsLimit, {
+  const tx = await govcontract.callZkSync(zkSyncAddress, COUNTER_ADDRESS, data, ergsLimit, {
-    // Passing the necessary ETH `value` to cover the fee for the operation.
+    // Passing the necessary ETH `value` to cover the fee for the operation
     value: baseCost,
-    // Since the `baseCost` depends on the `gasPrice` of the transaction
-    // it is important to pass `gasPrice` in the overrides as well. gasPrice,
+    gasPrice,
   });

-  // Waiting until the L1 transaction is complete. await changeTx.wait();
+  // Waiting until the L1 transaction is complete. await tx.wait();
 }
 ```

 Make sure to replace `<COUNTER-ADDRESS>` with the address of the L2 counter contract.

 8. The status of the corresponding L2 transaction can also be tracked.
-After adding a priority request the `NewPriorityRequest(uint64 serialId, bytes opMetadata` event is emitted.
-While the `opMetadata` is needed by the operator to process the tx, `serialId` is used to generate the L2 hash of the transaction and enables easy tracking of the transaction on zkSync.
+After adding a priority request the `NewPriorityRequest(uint64 txId, bytes32 txHash, uint64 expirationBlock, L2CanonicalTransaction transaction, bytes[] factoryDeps);` event is emitted.
+While the `transaction` is needed by the operator to process the tx, `txHash`
+   enables easy tracking of the transaction on zkSync.

 `zksync-web3`'s `Provider` has a method that given the L1 `ethers.TransactionResponse` object of a transaction that called the zkSync bridge, returns the `TransactionResponse` object that can conveniently wait for transaction to be processed on L2.